HZ-HBO-ICT/fpr1-skeleton-app/README.md

 This repository contains the following features
 * Holds the 'this is the version we work with for this year'
-* Custom workflow action based on PHPCodeSniffer.
-Checks codestyle rules relevant for our Laravel based courses and exams
 * Customized `.gitignore` that ignores files and folders specific for our supported IDEs
+* Custom PHPCodeSniffer rules relevant for our Laravel based courses and exams.
+* Custom GitHub workflow action based on PHPCodeSniffer.
+* Removed all references to Tailwind
 * Customizable Bulma integration
 * Font-awesome integration
-* Removed all references to Tailwind in the views
-* Basic tests

 ## Usage